riticulus/RCH_Hackathon/apis/advisoryservice/README.md

+# Advisory Service

+This REST service provides you with product information of the bank.
+It makes calculations for customers concearning an investment like buying a house.

 - `/{bankCode}/products` Products and interest rates
 - `/calculators/affordabilityAnalysis` Analysis of the affordability for real estate based on assets, income, purchase price.
 Answers questions like: "What size of investment can I afford?" and "How much money do I need to buy that house/car/island/...?")
 - `/calculators/financingProposal` Like the upper but makes proposals of products: fixed interest rates, Libor, etc. For better results, provide answers to the questionnaires from `/questionnaires/financingProposal`.